Georgian wine: History

 The roots of Georgian viticulture have been traced back by archeology to when people of the South Caucasus discovered that wild grape juice turned into wine when it was left buried through the winter in a shallow pit.
 This knowledge was nourished by experience, and from 6000 BC inhabitants of the current Georgia were cultivating grapes and burying clay vessels, kvevris, in which to store their wine ready for serving at ground temperature.
 When filled with the fermented juice of the harvest, the kvevris are topped with a wooden lid and then covered and sealed with earth.
 Some may remain entombed for up to 50 years.
 Due to its diverse and unique microclimate, there are about 500 grape varieties in modern Georgia.

 Wine vessels of every shape, size, and design have been the crucial part of pottery in Georgia for millennia.
 Ancient artifacts attest to the high skill of local craftsmen.
 Among vessels, the most ubiquitous and unique to Georgian wine-making culture are probably the Kvevris, very large earthenware vessels with an inside coat of beeswax.
-Not only were kvevris used to ferment grape juice and store wine, but also vessels like chapi and satskhao; others, such as khelada, doki, dzhami and marani were used for drinking..
+Not only kvevris were used to ferment grape juice and to store up wine, but also chapi and satskhao; others yet were used for drinking, such as khelada, doki, sura, chinchila, deda-khelada, dzhami, and marani.

 The continuous importance of winemaking and drinking in Georgian culture is also visible in various antique works of art.
 Many of the unearthed silver, gold, and bronze artifacts of the 3rd and 2nd millennia BC bear chased imprints of the vine, grape clusters, and leaves.
 The State Museum of Georgia has on display a cup of high-carat gold set with gems, an ornamented silver pitcher and some other artifacts dated to the 2nd millennium BC.
 From classical Antiquity, Georgian museums display a cameo depicting Bacchus, and numerous sarcophagi with wine pitchers and ornamented wine cups found in ancient tombs.